Does your audit organization have the power to get the info it needs and tell the truth?

 Does the auditor get punished for telling the truth?

-Punishment can be slow and subtle or immediate and harsh.
+Punishment can be slow and subtle, or immediate and harsh.
 The first step is to identify the source and nature of the discomfort.
 Once you know where the pain is coming from, you can develop a strategy to minimize it and protect yourself from any backlash.

 How much time does the CAE/Audit Director spend on non-audit stuff?

 Your Chief Audit Executive (CAE) or Audit Director should be knee-deep in audits, not juggling a bunch of other projects that have nothing to do with auditing.
 Auditors should be focused on, well, auditing.
 But if management is constantly pulling them away for other projects, that’s like asking the chef to wait tables during the dinner rush.
-Not ideal
+Not ideal!

 Who’s the culprit dragging the CAE and/or audit team away from their real job?